DongzeHE/scpca-docs/docs/download_files.md

 For projects with bulk RNA-seq data, the `bulk_metadata.tsv` file will be included for project downloads.
 This file will contain fields equivalent to those found in the `single_cell_metadata.tsv` related to processing the sample, but will not contain patient or disease specific metadata (e.g. `age`, `sex`, `diagnosis`, `subdiagnosis`, `tissue_location`, or `disease_timing`).

-## Download contents for samples with spatial transcriptomics
+## Spatial transcriptomics libraries

 For all spatial transcriptomics libraries, a `SCPCL000000_spatial` folder will be nested inside the corresponding sample folder in the download.
 Inside that folder will be the following folders and files:

-- A folder containing the [unfiltered counts files](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/matrices): `raw_feature_bc_matrix`,
+- A `raw_feature_bc_matrix` folder containing the [unfiltered counts files](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/matrices)
-- A folder containing the [filtered counts files](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/matrices): `filtered_feature_bc_matrix`,
+- A `filtered_feature_bc_matrix` folder containing the [filtered counts files](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/matrices)
-- A folder containing the [spatial files](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/images): `spatial`,
+- A `spatial` folder containing [images and position information](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/images)
-- A [summary html report](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/summary), as output by Space Ranger: `SCPCL000000_spaceranger_summary.html`
+- A `SCPCL000000_spaceranger_summary.html` file containing the Space Ranger [summary html report](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/summary)

-A full description of each of file included in the download for spatial transcriptomics libraries can also be found in the [documentation for the `spaceranger count` function](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/using/count#outputs).
+A full description of each of files included in the download for spatial transcriptomics libraries can also be found in the [`spaceranger count` documentation](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/using/count#outputs).

 _Coming Soon: Illustration of example download with spatial library_